GiggleLiu/tutorial-tensornetwork/notes/tnet.typ

 == ZX calculus

-The ZX-calculus is a graphical language for reasoning about quantum circuits and processes.
+The ZX-calculus@Duncan2019 is a graphical language for reasoning about quantum circuits and processes.
 It represents quantum operations as diagrams composed of nodes (spiders) and wires, governed by rewrite rules that preserve quantum mechanical equivalence.
 Unlike traditional tensor networks, ZX-calculus provides a complete graphical language—any equation that holds between quantum processes can be derived using ZX rules.

 The two spiders are defined as follows:
 #let zspider(loc, phase: none, name: none) = {